permadi-com/html-jquery-image-popup/README.md

 ## Why Another Lightbox Implementation?
 There are a lot of lightboxes already available, but I didn't find one that worked for my purpose, even though many have a lot more features.
 I just wanted to be able to click on an image and show a popup containing the image, plus 2 other requirements:
 1. The popup should be contained within the browser window.
-Large image should shrink to fit the popup while maintaining its aspect-ratio.
+An image that doesn't fit the browser window, should shrink to fit, while maintaining its aspect-ratio.
 2. The popup should be centered, not only horizontally but also vertically.

 Requirement 2 is the one that I have most issues with, because the lightboxes that I found weren't centering vertically.
 The ones that did, are calculating the position in somewhat complicated manners on the Javascript side.
 My implementation doesn't calculate position, but lets css handles the centering.